Illiterate DALL-E Learns to Compose: Ethics Statement

 \section{Ethics Statement}

 For future applications, negative societal consequences should also be considered.
-The current model does not generate images realistic enough to deceive humans if used with malicious intent.
-However future versions of the model after scaling up its size and the training dataset can have such potential.
+The current model does not generate images realistic enough to deceive humans.
+However, future versions of the model after scaling up its size and the training dataset can have such potential.
 Despite these considerations, these consequences are not imminent.